slambert/Add-Art/README.md

 ## Contribute

+The main thing we're working on are getting Add-Art working with the [Mozilla Add-Ons SDK](https://developer.mozilla.org/en-US/Add-ons/SDK) - also known as [Issue #49](https://github.com/slambert/Add-Art/issues/49).
+We've [created a branch](https://github.com/slambert/Add-Art/tree/sdk) so you pick right up on our work.

-Check out what's being working on in the [issues][9] section.
+You can see what else we've been working on in the [issues][9] section.

+Do contribute:

- 1. Fork it
+ 1. Fork the project
  * Create a branch
  * Commit your changes
  * Push to the branch